About the Journal

 - Educational Assessment and Evaluation

 - Intercultural Communication

 - Popular Culture and Education

 Information for Authors

-There is no submission or Article Processing Cost (APC) for this journal.
 Interested in submitting to this journal?
-We recommend that you review the About the Journal page for the journal's section policies, as well as the Author Guidelines.
-Authors need to register with the journal prior to submitting, or if already registered can simply log in and begin the 5 step process.
+We recommend that you review the the Author Guidelines.
+Authors need to register with the journal prior to submitting, or if already registered can simply log in and begin to Make a Submission.

 Competing interest policy

 JCVE has a transparent publications policy, requiring authors to declare any relevant competing interests of a personal, professional or financial nature at the time of submission.
 All authors should disclose any financial and personal relationships with other people or organizations that could inappropriately influence or bias their work.